 Or, you might also be doing business already here in the Philippines, but often find yourself confounded with the strange, confusing way of Filipino employees.

-Here in this article, we’ve compiled everything you need to know about managing Filipino teams; and from what you need to know about Filipino corporate culture to how you can navigate it for organizational success.
+Here in this article, we’ve compiled everything you need to know about managing Filipino teams; from what you need to know about Filipino corporate culture to how you can navigate it for organizational success.

 We’ll be ticking off one-by-one the most common traits Filipinos display in the corporate setting and how to establish yourself as an effective leader among your Filipino team.